 Gordon & Rees has a national reputation for successfully managing, resolving, and trying multi-party and complex claims in every substantive area of commercial law.
 Our lawyers have tried or arbitrated bet-the-company cases in nearly every industry and profession.
 Gordon & Rees lawyers are regularly in court, try cases on a frequent basis, and have a track record of unprecedented endurance for handling multiple consecutive complex matters and lengthy trials.
+In 2013 alone, we generated a 96% win rate at trial, prevailing in 23 of 24 cases we tried to verdict.
 Our reputation enables clients to send the strong message that they are unshaken by the possibility of trial.
 Our broad range of industry experience gives us the expert knowledge to successfully present the most complicated cases to judges, juries, and mediators alike.

 Our areas of expertise include the following: